grimtastic/StocksBot/README.md

   - change_indicators: If emojis should be added to messages to indicate movement of stock.
 - alert_if_error: If a message should be sent to Discord in the event of the bot failing.
 - print_activity: If the bot should print what it is doing.
+- test_channels: An array of channel IDs to be messaged instead of discord_channels when in test mode.